 Mr. Tilson received an MBA with High Distinction from the Harvard Business School, where he was elected a Baker Scholar (top 5% of class), and graduated magna cum laude from Harvard College, with a bachelor’s degree in Government.

 Mr. Tilson is an avid mountaineer – he has climbed Mt.
 Kilimanjaro, Mt.
 Blanc, the Matterhorn and the Eiger, and is currently training to climb the Nose of El Capitan.
-He also regularly competes in obstacle course races and is the two-time winner and all-time record holder in the 50+ age group at the 24-hour World’s Toughest Mudder, having completed 75 miles and nearly 300 obstacles in 2016.
+He also regularly competes in obstacle course races, including the world championships pro division.
+He has run the last four 24-hour World’s Toughest Mudders, completing 260 miles and more than 1,000 obstacles, winning the 50+ age group twice, and setting the all-time age-group record of 75 miles in 2016.

 Mr. Tilson spent much of his childhood in Tanzania and Nicaragua (his parents are both educators, were among the first couples to meet and marry in the Peace Corps, and have retired in Kenya).
 Consequently, Mr. Tilson is involved with a number of charities focused on education reform and Africa.
 For his philanthropic work, he received the 2008 John C. Whitehead Social Enterprise Award from the Harvard Business School Club of Greater New York.
 He was a member (and, for two years, served as Chairman) of the Manhattan chapter of the Young Presidents’ Organization.

 Mr. Tilson lives in Manhattan with his wife of 26 years and their three daughters.